Asian American lawmakers want quicker action from hate-crimes law

 Rossi said on the call that the FBI has elevated hate crimes to the highest level of national threat priority, increasing resources to its 56 field offices, and is conducting conferences with local law enforcement agencies to help improve training and data collection.

-She said the Justice Department has added information on how to report attacks to its website in seven languages, and will soon add 10 more.
+She said the Justice Department has added information on how to report attacks to its website in seven languages and will soon add 10 more.
 New federal grant programs will target local jurisdictions that have not reported hate crimes over the past three years, Rossi added.

 Advocates cautioned that it is too early to judge the potential impact of the policies.